-Figure 2: Average and standard errors based on all composite samples for non-valley positions only. (a) radiocarbon content $(\Delta^{14}C)$ of the bulk soil and respired CO_2 for non-valley positions, (b) $\Delta^{14}C$ of the bulk soil and respired CO_2 for valley positions, (n = 27 for non-valleys, and n = 9 valleys for each depth interval).
-Note that at non-valley positions, each point in panel 2a represents 3 observations from composite samples.
-At valley positions, each point in panel 2b represent 1 observation from 340 composite samples.
+Figure 2.
+Average and standard errors based on all composite samples for non-valley positions only. (a) Radiocarbon content (Δ^{14} C) of the bulk soil and respired CO2 for non-valley positions. (b) Δ^{14} C of the bulk soil and respired CO2 for valley positions (n = 27 for non-valleys and n = 9 valleys for each depth interval).
+Note that at non-valley positions, each point in panel (a) represents three observations from composite samples.
+At valley positions, each point in panel (b) represents one observation from composite samples.